albertzeap/CPSC-335-Langton-s-Ant-Lab/README.txt

       2) Landing on a red cell results in a right turn
       3) Landing on a yellow cell results in set-count mode

-  You can stop/restart the bot with any keypress.
-You can move the bot to any cell with a mouse-click.

   This is an example project using HTML, Javascript (JS), and P5.js which is a JS-adapted version of the Processing Language.
 CF HTML and JS on the web (eg, Wikipedia).
 More on P5 is at p5js.org/reference.and at github.com/processing/p5.js/wiki.

-  P5 provides sutomated animation (via a user-built "draw" function), and GUI manipulation functions that are simpler than JS.
+Features

+   You can stop/restart the bot with any keypress.
+   You can move the bot to any cell with a mouse-click.

 Zip Contents